 As Steve Jobs once said, “Be a yardstick of quality.
 Some people aren’t used to an environment where excellence is expected.”
 This means going above and beyond when it comes to demonstrating the expectations you set.
 If you ask your employees to give 100 percent, that means you need to be an example of giving 120 percent.

-Want more information on setting great goals and fair expectations?
+Want more information on setting great goals and clear expectations?
 Check out these articles next: